You may be:

 I can help you with your mental health calmly at your own pace.

 I attended two wonderful schools for psychology (undergrad) and Marriage Family Therapy (graduate school).
 UCLA and SF State prepared me for the diverse populations that I would be working with through the years.

 Both of those schools were fortunate to house some of the forerunners in Asian American psychology.
 I was lucky enough to work under some of them at both the undergraduate and graduate level.

 I am worried about the stigma of psychotherapy.

 Mental health treatment holds a stigma in American culture.
 It’s safe to say that in general, this stigma is exacerbated in Asian culture.
-Many of my Asian American clients have hid the fact that they are going to counseling from their parents.
+Many of my Asian American clients have hidden the fact that they are going to counseling from their parents.
 Sometimes that stigma comes not from the parents but from our own views of counseling.
+Many feel weak or ashamed that of the fact that they cannot “deal” with their problems on their own.
 Some may feel like something is “wrong” with those who need counseling.

 I am afraid that you will judge me or make me feel ashamed.

 I provide a safe space for you to process your problems.
 My goal for my clients is to leave feeling empowered.
 Every client has a story, a journey that they are going through and I am not in a place to judge.
 I see my role as a path-clearer to cut through the confusion you might be feeling.
 I also see my role as a guide to help you in the areas where you feel stuck.